Right, right, turn off the lights,

 "New Year's Eve" is a Warner Bros. release, directed by Garry Marshall and is rated PG-13 for language including some sexual references.
 The running time is .

-The cast includes Robert De Niro, Michelle Pfeiffer, Hilary Swank, Ashton Kutcher, Abigail Breslin, Lea Michele, Jessica Biel, Sofia Vergara, Sarah Jessica Parker, Sienna Miller, Jon Bon Jovi, Seth Meyers, Til Schweiger, Josh Duhamel, Katherine Heigl, Alyssa Milano, Halle Berry, Carla Gugino, Zac Efron and Chris 'Ludacris' Bridges.
+The cast includes Robert De Niro, Michelle Pfeiffer, Hilary Swank, Ashton Kutcher, Abigail Breslin, Lea Michele, Jessica Biel, Sofia Vergara, Sarah Jessica Parker, Sienna Miller, Jon Bon Jovi, Seth Meyers, Til Schweiger, Josh Duhamel, Katherine Heigl, Alyssa Milano, Halle Berry, Carla Gugino, Zac Efron, Chris 'Ludacris' Bridges and Nat Wolff.

 Call me up if you want gangsta

 Don't be fancy, just get dancey

 Oh P!nk, I hear ya, I just wanna dance, but first we have the plot to talk about and this could take some time...
 Ready?
 Let's do it!